michael-spengler/distributed-ledger-technology-hands-on-lecture/open-source-projects-to-be-explored/overview.md

 # Essential Open Source Projects in the Web3 Space
 Feel free to add to this list via Pull Request.

+## CultDAO - Facilitating Fairness
+1. Share your experiences with the [cultdao.io](https://cultdao.io)
+2. Which proposal would you support or submit?

 ## GitCoin - Incentivizing Open Source / Public Goods Contributions
 1. Share your experiences with [GitCoin](https://gitcoin.co/)
 2. Which issue would you fund right now?